codemagic-ci-cd/codemagic-docs/content/yaml-publishing/steam.md

    steam/app_build.vdf
    steam/depot_build.vdf
 ```
-These are standard VDF files required for uploading a build to Steam and require your application's AppID, DepotID and branch name for deployment.
+These are standard VDF files required for uploading a build to Steam and require your application's AppID, DepotID, and branch name for deployment.

 And then use the script to publish your app to steam:
 ```yaml